A Close Look at Revelation 2 and 3 With Q and A

 Also, if the Christian is solely kept, strengthened, protected, etc. by God and Him alone, then no Christian ever would be led into false doctrine or fall prey to sin.
 Therefore, we can be assured that man has his responsibility to not be deceived, walk pure, etc. under grace.
 Such can not be legalism or a work’s salvation.

-To compound the problem at Thyatira, that evil woman was being tolerated.
+To compound the problem of evil at Thyatira, that evil woman was being tolerated.
 Imagine that and this occurred when the Apostle John was still alive!
 She should have been expelled from that congregation and her teaching openly refuted with Scripture.
 Because this was neglected, much more spiritual harm was done by her than should have been.
 The sin here was a sin of omission.
-Tolerance (Gr.: let alone) of a false teacher misleading others into sin is very serious in the Lord’s eyes.
-This negligence and tolerance is very similar to what multitudes are doing with the popular eternal security teachers as they too lead God’s servants into various types of sin.
+Tolerance (Gr.: let alone) of a false teacher misleading others into sin is very serious in the Lord's eyes.
+This negligence and tolerance is very similar to what multitudes are doing with the popular eternal security teachers as they too lead God's servants into various types of sin.
 Many lack the fear of God to mention and refute by name the false teachers of our day that are stumbling others into sin and evil is gushing out because of this leniency and sin.
 Many ministers are more concerned about their own ministry, reputation and/or pay check than they are about souls, which is reprehensible!

-Two Groups
+Two Groups Within Thyatira

 There were two groups within Thyatira: (1) The group that was adversely affected by that false prophetess, who committed the sin of adultery and (2) The other group that rejected her teachings and was apparently walking pure before God.
 It was to that second group that Jesus spoke these words: